dwyl/mvp/README.md

 than writing code.
 However when we are doing an _exploratory_
-MVP tightly defining the UI/UX can mean we create regidity too early.
+MVP tightly defining the UI/UX can create regidity too early.
 Another approach is to think about the
 **`data`** we want to capture
 and how we may want